google/fonts/cc-by-sa/knowledge/glossary/terms/contrast/content.md

-Contrast is the the difference between the thick and thin parts of a letterform’s [stroke](/glossary/stroke).
+Contrast is the difference between the thick and thin parts of a letterform’s [stroke](/glossary/stroke).
 A [monolinear](/glossary/monolinear) typeface has low stroke contrast, and is the opposite of a high-contrast face.
 A typical trait of a typeface with varying [optical sizes](/glossary/optical_sizes) is that [display](/glossary/display) sizes have higher contrast than [body](/glossary/body) sizes.

 <figure>